Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

 - Displays a larger thumbnail photo of the bird, without cropping to card aspect ratio
 	- This image features a link to see original, user upload full-size image
-- Displays photo info: Bird Type, Camera Type, Bird Nickname, Uploader, Liked By and the Photo Backstory.
+- Displays photo info: Bird Type, Bird Nickname, Uploader, About and Favourited By.
 - If current user is photo's uploader, then displays buttons to edit or delete photo of bird
 	- Edit Bird Photo will load a form with any information pre-filled
 	- Uploading a new photo will replace the previous Photo in Bird Friend's cloudinary database
 	- Delete photo will ask user's to confirm before deletion

-- Otherwise displays text prompting current user to leave a comment

-#### Comments

-- Displays avatar of comment author and name, both of which act as a link to their user page
-- Displays comment content and date comment was added
-- If current user is author, it displays edit and delete comment buttons
-	- Edit comment will navigate to a text entry, pre-filled witih the comment user is editing
-	- Delete comment will display the comment text as a blockquote and ask user to confirm delete

 ### Admin

-- There is an admin user account which has permissions to delete or edit any user, photo or comment on the site
+- There is an admin user account which has permissions to delete or edit any user or bird photo on the site
 - A preview of the admin account on the gallery home page will show edit/delete options for all uploaded photos of birds, which are normally hidden unless the uploader is the current user:
 ![admin_view](#)
-- Links for deleting/editing comments and users are also shown in this way for admins.

 ### Custom Error Pages